GabrieleSantin/GabrieleSantin.github.io/_pages/publications.md

 <summary>T. Wenzel, M. Kurz, A. Beck, G. Santin, B. Haasdonk,
 <i>Structured Deep Kernel Networks for Data-Driven Closure Terms of  Turbulent Flows</i>,
-Accepted for publication in Proceedings of the 13th International Conference on Large Scale Scientific Computations, (2021). <a href='https://arxiv.org/abs/2103.13655'> <i class="ai ai-arxiv"></i>ArXiv </a>
+Accepted for publication in Proceedings of the 13th International Conference on Large Scale Scientific Computations (2021). <a href='https://arxiv.org/abs/2103.13655'> <i class="ai ai-arxiv"></i>ArXiv </a>
 </summary>

 <small>

 <blockquote>
+Standard kernel methods for machine learning usually struggle when dealing with large datasets.
+We review a recently introduced Structured Deep Kernel Network (SDKN) approach that is capable of dealing with high-dimensional and huge datasets - and enjoys typical standard machine learning approximation properties.
+We extend the SDKN to combine it with standard machine learning modules and compare it with Neural Networks on the scientific challenge of data-driven prediction of closure terms of turbulent flows.
+We show experimentally that the SDKNs are capable of dealing with large datasets and achieve near-perfect accuracy on the given application.
 </blockquote>

 ```bibtex: